acl-org/acl-2020/_pages/home.md

 <h2>News</h2>

+**July 3, 2020**.
+If you have registered for ACL2020, please wait till end of July 3rd for your welcome email which will contain your username and password to access the virtual site.
+Only then you can access the virtual website by following the [login instructions](https://acl2020.org/_pages/docs/ACL2020_virtual_website_login_steps.pdf).
+{: .notice--info}

 **June 19, 2020**.
 Checkout the new blogpost by tutorial chairs on the [organization and infrastructure of ACL2020 tutorials](/blog/intro-to-tutorial-infrastructure).
 {: .notice--info}